William Johnson Temple

-William Johnson Temple (also Johnstone) (1739–1796) was an English cleric and essayist, now remembered as a correspondent of James Boswell.
+William Johnson Temple (also Johnstone) (1739–1796) was an English cleric and essayist, now remembered mainly for his prolific correspondence with the biographer and diarist James Boswell.
+Temple was the grandfather of Frederick Temple and great-grandfather of William Temple, both Archbishops of Canterbury.

 Early life

 William Johnson Temple was the son of William Temple of Allerdean, near Berwick-on-Tweed, where his father was mayor in 1750 and again in 1754.
 His mother was Sarah, daughter of Alexander Johnston of Newcastle upon Tyne, who died in 1747.

 Temple was baptised at Berwick as "William Johnson" on 20 December 1739.
-He was a fellow-student at the University of Edinburgh with James Boswell, in the class of Robert Hunter.
+He was a fellow-student at the University of Edinburgh with James Boswell, in the class of Robert Hunter, Professor of Greek.
 Their correspondence is in print from 29 July 1758, by which time Temple had left Edinburgh.
-On 22 May in that year he was admitted pensioner at Trinity Hall, Cambridge, and on 5 February 1759 he became a scholar on that foundation.
+On 22 May in that year, he was admitted pensioner at Trinity Hall, Cambridge, and on 5 February 1759, he became a scholar on that foundation.
 Temple's name was taken off the books on 20 November 1761, and he went to London: he and Boswell met as again law students at the end of 1762.
-Temple took chambers in Farrar's Buildings, at the bottom of Inner Temple Lane, and in July 1763 he lent these rooms to Boswell.
+Temple took chambers in Farrar's Buildings, at the bottom of Inner Temple Lane, and in July 1763, he lent these rooms to Boswell.

 His father became bankrupt towards the close of 1763, and Temple contributed to him from the proceeds of the small estate which he had inherited from his mother.
-To enter the church he returned to Trinity Hall, where he was admitted fellow-commoner on 22 June 1763, and took the degree of LL.B. on 28 June 1765, his name being taken off the books on 13 June 1766.
-Temple while at Cambridge became a close friends also to Thomas Gray.
+To enter the church, he returned to Trinity Hall, where he was admitted fellow-commoner on 22 June 1763, and took the degree of LL.B. on 28 June 1765, his name being taken off the books on 13 June 1766.
+Temple, while at Cambridge, became close friends to Thomas Gray.
 He remained in touch with Gray's circle, through Norton Nicholls.